 |Maximum RUs per database (shared throughput provisioned mode)||1,000,000 by default.
 You can increase it by filing an Azure support ticket|

 |Maximum storage across all items per (logical) partition key||10 GB|

 |Maximum storage per container||Unlimited|

 |Maximum attachment size per Account (Attachment feature is being depreciated)||2 GB|

 To learn about best practices for managing workloads that have partition keys requiring higher limits for storage or throughput, see Create a synthetic partition key.

 A Cosmos container (or shared throughput database) must have a minimum throughput of 400 RUs.
 As the container grows, the minimum supported throughput also depends on the following factors:

 - The minimum throughput that you can set on a container depends on the maximum throughput ever provisioned on the container.
-The service supports lowering throughput of a container to 10% of the provisioned maximum.
 For example, if your throughput was increased to 10000 RUs, then the lowest possible provisioned throughput would be 1000 RUs

 - The minimum throughput on a shared throughput database also depends on the total number of containers that you have ever created in a shared throughput database, measured at 100 RUs per container.
 For example, if you have created five containers within a shared throughput database, then the throughput must be at least 500 RUs